wp-sms/wp-sms/readme.txt

 * If you have installed the Pro Pack (wp-sms-pro), please make sure that's updated to v3.3.*

 == Changelog ==
+= dev-master - **.05.2022 =
+* Update: Add the possibility to translate the settings for WPML with custom wpml-config.xml file

 = v5.7.3.1 - 07.05.2022 =
 * Bugfix: An issue in settings page has been fixed